sreekarn/sreekarn/README.md

  👋 Hi, I’m Sreekar Nedunuri
 - 👀 I’m interested in developing and operating services at massive scale and working alongside world class engineers.
-- 🌱 I’m currently a Graduate Computer Science student at UNC Charlotte and working as a research assistant at
+- 🌱 I’m currently a Graduate Computer Science student at UNC Charlotte and working as a research assistant.
 - 📫 You can reach me at sreekarnedunuri@gmail.com
 - <a href="https://sreekarn.github.io/portfolio/" rel="nofollow noreferrer">Click here</a> to know more about me